 Can You Refinance A Personal Loan?

-When you refinance a personal loan, you replace your existing loan with a new one with the potential to save money on interest or secure more favorable loan terms.
+When you refinance a personal loan, you replace your original loan with a new loan and have the potential to save money on interest or secure more favorable loan terms.
 You can apply for a refinance through your current lender – subject to their restrictions – or a new loan.
-If approved, a lender will lend you enough money to pay off your active personal loan, then you would repay that lender in accordance with the new loan’s terms.
+If approved, a lender will provide you enough money to pay off your active personal loan, then you would repay the lender in accordance with the new loan’s terms.

-- You get a lower interest rate.
-Getting a lower interest rate can help you save money over the life of the loan because you’ll pay less in interest (assuming you keep the same repayment term).
+- You could get a lower interest rate.
+A lower interest rate can help you save money over the loan lifespan because you’ll pay less in interest (assuming you keep the same repayment term).
 If you continue to pay the same amount each month, you can get rid of your loan faster since more of your payment will go to the principal.
 Or, you can simply enjoy a lower monthly payment due to the reduced interest rate.

 - You might pay your loan off faster.
 Conversely, if you’re in a good financial place, you can refinance your personal loan to a shorter repayment period.
 That way, you’ll knock out your debt faster and may save money on interest since you’re making payments for a shorter period of time.

 - You can move from a variable interest rate to a fixed interest rate.
-If you currently have a variable interest rate on your personal loan, it can be difficult to budget your monthly payments especially with constant market fluctuations.
+If you currently have a variable interest rate on your personal loan, it can be difficult to budget your monthly payments with the potential for constant market fluctuations.
 By refinancing your personal loan to a fixed interest rate, your monthly payments will be predictable until you pay the loan off.

-When you’ve decided that you’re ready to refinance your loan, you may be wondering when you’re able to do so.
-If you qualify, borrowers are typically able to refinance their loans as soon as they begin making payments on the loan.
+Qualifying borrowers are typically able to refinance their personal loan as soon as they begin making payments on it.
 You can also refinance a personal loan as often as you’d like over its lifetime.

-In order to qualify for a refinance, you’ll need to work with your lender (whether it’s your existing or a different lender) to determine what guidelines they have in place for eligible borrowers.
+To qualify for a refinance, you’ll need to work with your lender (whether it’s your existing one or a different one) to determine what guidelines they have in place for eligible borrowers.
 In general, these requirements will be maintaining a healthy credit score and having enough money to cover the origination fees on the new loan.

 How To Refinance A Personal Loan